rezan83/context_api_task1/README.md

-# Convert from props to Context API
+# Now you have Context API and useReducer

 ## Task:

-    You need to convert the React app from using props drilling to Context API
+    To be continued

 ## Screen shots: